physiopy/phys2bids/docs/contributorfile.rst

 - If the PR graduated from Draft to full PR, check that it follows the sections `Pull requests <#pr>`_ and `Style Guide <#styling>`_ of these guidelines.
 If not, invite the author to do so before starting a review.
 - **Don't limit your review to the parts that are changed**.
 Look at the entire file, see if the changes fit well in it, and see if the changes are properly addressed everywhere in the code - in the documentation, in the tests, and in other functions.
 Sometimes the differences reported don't show the full impact of the PR in the repository!
 - Unless it's for typo fixes or similar, invite the author of the PR to make changes before actually doing them yourself.
 Request changes via comments or in the message board or by checking out the PR locally, making changes and then submitting a PR to the author's branch.
-- If you're reviewing documentation, build it locally with `sphinx`.
+- If you're reviewing documentation, build it locally with ``sphinx``.
 - If you're asking for changes, **don't approve the PR**.
 Approve it only after everything was sufficiently addressed.
 Someone else might merge the PR in taking your word for granted.
 - If you are the main reviewer, and the last reviewer required to approve the PR, merge the PR!

 Before approving and/or merging PRs, be sure that:

-- All the tests in Travis CI pass without errors.
+- All the tests in CircleCI/Azure pass without errors.
-- Prefereably, codecov checks pass as well - if they don't, pin the project manager.
+- Prefereably, codecov checks pass as well.
+If they don't, discuss what to do.
 - The title describes the content of the PR clearly enough to be meaningful on its own - remember that it will appear in the version changelog!
 - The PR has the appropriate labels to trigger the appropriate version release and update the contributors table.